 At a recent Easter gathering at my mother-in-law’s house, she had bought everyone, (and I’m talking both children and adults) chocolate Easter bunnies and pastel coloured chocolate eggs that were carefully and creatively displayed in a little dish at each table setting.
 Additionally, for every child in the family, she had bought gifts and cards that were beautifully presented in cute and colourful Easter-themed bags.
 It seems that every gathering that we attend at her house involves some type of thoughtful card or beautifully wrapped gift adorned with the prettiest wrapping paper and gorgeous bows.

 Now I’m not saying that you need to go out and buy everyone that comes to your house a gift, but even a small gesture like little themed favour or a pretty card with a thoughtful message can be a great way to make your family and friends feel welcome and loved.
-For Mother’s Day, I came up with some pretty and thoughtful gifts that you can find here if you need some inspiration!

 At the end of the day, the fact that you’re hosting a gathering and welcoming guests into your home to begin with is something to be appreciated.
 But going above and beyond to beautifully decorate the table, provide a well-thought out menu and provide small tokens of appreciation can be a great way to make all of your guests (including mom) feel more welcome, and loved.
 Not to mention, if you follow these tips, they’ll probably be secretly hoping that every future event is hosted at your house!